 Alternatives to the Museum: independent spaces in Africa

 The second session on independent spaces was led by Meskerem Assegued, Bisi Silva and Marilyn Douala Bell.
 Douala Bell established the first independent space in Africa in 1991.
 Several artists have subsequently set up their own spaces as there are no museums in Douala.
 Doualart is not an alternative to museums because they do not collect.
-Site-specific public works in Douala are the legacy of the organization.
+Site-specific public works in Douala are the legacy of the organisation.
 Silva spoke about the importance of developing libraries for independent spaces.
 She also mentioned the need to do something that the museums (where they exist) do not do.
 CCA Lagos focuses on photography and video because the museums in Nigeria do not.
 Robert Loder talked about the history of the Bag Factory, the first studio space of its kind in Johannesburg.
 Danda Jaroljmek from Kuona Trust in Nairobi also shared her experience of running an independent space.
 She noted that there are no professional curators in Kenya and that artists curate for themselves.
-NGoné Fall talked about the role of the French Cultural Centers, Goethe Institute etc in Africa and the power these organizations now yield in many countries.
+NGoné Fall talked about the role of the French Cultural Centers, Goethe Institute etc in Africa and the power these organisations now yield in many countries.

 The history and sustainability of biennials in Africa